o19s/hello-ltr/README.md

 ### Automatically run everything...

+NB: It may be necessary to increase the number of open files on MacOS to a higher value than the default 256 for the tests to complete successfully.
+Use:

+$ ulimit -n 4096

+to increase the value to a sensible amount.

 To run a full suite of tests, such as to verify a PR, you can simply run

 ./tests/test.sh